charlesread/fastify-jwt-webapp/README.md

 # fastify-jwt-webapp

-*fastify-jwt-webapp* brings the security and simplicity of JSON Web Tokens to your [Fastify][fastify]-based web apps.
+*fastify-jwt-webapp* brings the security and simplicity of JSON Web Tokens to your [fastify][fastify]-based web apps.
 This plugin assumes does not assume your knowledge of JWTs themselves, but knowledge of the workflows involved, particularly as it relates to *your* provider, are assumed.

 To see *fastify-jwt-webapp* in the wild check out [my website](https://www.charlesread.io).